-What are the default values?
+65. What are the default values?
 How does this work?

-• Until 31 July 2024, for each import of goods for which the reporting declarant does not have all the information, the reporting declarant may use other methods for determining the emissions, including default values made available and published by the Commission.
+- Until 30 June 2024 (i.e. CBAM reports due until 31 July 2024), for each import of goods for which the reporting declarant does not have all the information, the reporting declarant may use other methods for determining the emissions, including default values made available and published by the Commission (see the TAXUD CBAM website). - The use of default values for the purpose of reporting during the transitional period is thus possible for the first three reporting periods, without quantitative limits.

-- The use of default values for the purpose of reporting during the transitional period is thus possible for the first three reporting periods, without quantitative limits. - In addition, estimated values (including default values) can be used for the whole reporting period for input materials or subprocesses with a relatively minor contribution (i.e. <20%) to the total embedded emissions of complex goods. - In other words, this means that until 31 July 2024, 100% of the total embedded emissions may be determined using default values.
-For the remaining transitional period (i.e. from 1 July 2024 to 31 December 2025), estimated values may be used but a quantitative limit is applied: for complex goods, up to 20% of the total embedded emissions, considering the entire production chain, may be then determined using estimations (using default values provided by the Commission would qualify as 'estimation'). - By the end of the transitional period in 2025, the Commission will assess the default values based on the data collected. - During the transitional period, there will be only global default values (for each CN code under the CBAM scope).
+- In addition, estimated values (including default values) can be used for the whole reporting period for input materials or subprocesses with a relatively minor contribution (i.e. <20%) to the total embedded emissions of complex goods. - In other words, this means that for imports until 30 June 2024, 100% of the total embedded emissions may be determined using default values.
+For the remaining transitional period (i.e. for imports from 1 July 2024 to 31 December 2025), estimated values may be used but a quantitative limit is applied: for complex goods, up to 20% of the total embedded emissions, considering the entire production chain, may be then determined using estimations (using default values provided by the Commission would qualify as 'estimation'). - By the end of the transitional period in 2025, the Commission will assess the default values based on the data collected. - During the transitional period, there will be only global default values (for each CN code under the CBAM scope).
 During the definitive period then, default values by country or even by region will be made available.

-How do you determine default values, and when will these be published?
+66. How do you determine default values?

-- The EU's Joint Research Centre (JRC) published on 29 September estimations of GHG emission intensities for goods from four energy-intensive industries - iron and steel, fertilisers, aluminium, and cement in the EU and in its main trading partners.
+- The EU's Joint Research Centre (JRC) published on 29 September estimations of GHG emission intensities for goods from four energy-intensive industries iron and steel, fertilisers, aluminium, and cement in the EU and in its main trading partners.
 This work provides scientific support to the implementation of the mechanism, as envisaged by the CBAM Regulation. - The JRC report provides the values, disaggregating between direct and indirect emissions.
-The GHG emission estimations include carbon dioxide, nitrous oxide (for some fertilizer goods) and perfluorocarbons (for aluminium goods) linked to the production of the goods listed in Annex I to the CBAM Regulation. - The estimated values of the GHG emission intensities (i.e. of the specific embedded emissions) serve as an input to inform the setting of the default values for the transitional period, which will be published by the end of 2023.
+The GHG emission estimations include carbon dioxide, nitrous oxide (for some fertiliser goods) and perfluorocarbons (for aluminium goods) linked to the production of the goods listed in Annex I to the CBAM Regulation.
+The estimated values of the GHG emission intensities (i.e. of the specific embedded emissions) served as an input to for the setting of the default values for the transitional period.

-Until which point in time will EU importers be allowed to use alternative monitoring and reporting methods?
+67. Until which point in time will EU importers be allowed to use alternative monitoring and reporting methods?

-- In accordance with the Implementing Regulation for the transitional period, there are certain flexibilities: until 31 December 2024 reporting declarants can use other methods that lead to similar coverage and accuracy using (a) a carbon pricing scheme, (b) a compulsory emission monitoring scheme or (c) an emission monitoring scheme at the installation (Article 4(2)). - Until 31 July 2024, any other reference method, including default values, can be used if the reporting declarant does not have all necessary information (see Article 4(3) of the Implementing Regulation).
+- In accordance with the Implementing Regulation for the transitional period, there are certain flexibilities: for imports until 31 December 2024 reporting declarants can use other methods that lead to similar coverage and accuracy using (a) a carbon pricing scheme, (b) a compulsory emission monitoring scheme or (c) an emission monitoring scheme at the installation (Article 4(2)). - For imports until 30 June2024 (i.e. CBAM reports due until 31 July 2024), any other reference method, including default values, can be used if the reporting declarant does not have all necessary information (see Article 4(3) of the Implementing Regulation).
 Accordingly, reporting declarants may decide, until that date, to bring forward additional methods of their choosing.
 These methods will then be assessed by Commission services for the purpose of adjusting the CBAM reporting methodology for the definitive phase.

-How should emissions resulting from the use of biomass be accounted for?
+68. How should emissions resulting from the use of biomass be accounted for?